geobtaa/data-api/docs/gazetteer_data_management.md

    - The importers log detailed error messages
    - Check the console output for specific error information
    - Look for warnings about data validation or conversion issues

+5. MARCXML Parsing Issues (FAST)
+   - Error: "Error parsing MARCXML file"
+   - Solution: Check if the MARCXML file was downloaded correctly and is not corrupted
+   - Verify that the file contains the expected fields and structure

 ## Monitoring Progress